rbspy/rbspy/README.md

 `rbspy` lets you record profiling data, save the raw profiling data to disk, and then analyze it in a variety of different ways later on.

-## only wall-clock profiling

-There are 2 main ways to profile code -- you can either profile everything the application does (including waiting), or only profile when the application is using the CPU.

-rbspy profiles everything the program does (including waiting) -- there's no option to just profile when the program is using the CPU.

 ## Documentation

 => https://rbspy.github.io